 Loading...

-Today's lesson's going to be jam packed full of interesting and fun tasks for you to do.
+Today's lesson's going to be jam-packed full of interesting and fun tasks for you to do.

-In today's lesson from the unit, Understanding multiplicative relationships, fractions and ratio, we'll be expressing multiplicative relationships as ratios and as fractions.
+In today's lesson from the unit, understanding multiplicative relationships, fractions and ratio we'll be expressing multiplicative relationships as ratios and as fractions.

 And by the end of the lesson, you'll be able to express a multiplicative relationship as a ratio or as a fraction.

-We'll be looking at proportionality, and remember, proportionality means when variables are in proportion if they have a constant multiplicative relationship.
+And remember, proportionality means when variables are in proportion if they have a constant multiplicative relationship.

-And a ratio shows the relative sizes of two or more values and allows you to compare a part with another part in a whole.
+And a ratio shows the relative sizes of 2 or more values and allows you to compare a part with another part in a whole.

 And a fraction shows us how many equal parts are in a whole.

-Today's lesson will consist of two parts.
+Today's lesson will consist of 2 parts.

 We'll be looking at that multiplicative relationships as ratios first, and then we'll be looking at those multiplicative relationships as fractions.